Juan José Ríos: Sindicatura

-In Sinaloa, municipalities are divided into smaller entities named sindicaturas (Spanish: sindika'tuɾas), and this one is divided into comisarías (Spanish: komisa'ɾi.as).
-A sindicatura male leader is named Síndico (Spanish: 'sindiko) or a female leader is named Síndica (Spanish: 'sindika).
-A comisaría male leader is named Comisario (Spanish: komi'saɾjo) or a female leader is named Comisaria (Spanish: komi'saɾja).
+In Sinaloa, municipalities are divided into smaller administrative units known as sindicaturas (Spanish: sindika'tuɾas), which are further divided into comisarías (Spanish: komisa'ɾi.as).

+A male leader of a sindicatura is called a Síndico (Spanish: 'sindiko), while a female leader is called a Síndica (Spanish: 'sindika).
+Similarly, a male leader of a comisaría is called a Comisario (Spanish: komi'saɾjo), and a female leader is called a Comisaria (Spanish: komi'saɾja).

-Juan José Ríos sindicatura is located in northwestern Guasave Municipality.
-The seat of this sindicatura is the homonymous city.
+The Juan José Ríos sindicatura is located in northwestern Guasave Municipality.
+The seat of the sindicatura is the homonymous city.

-It has an area of 960.24 ha, or 27.71% of the total area of Guasave Municipality.
-It is the second largest sindicatura of Guasave Municipality, the biggest one is Central Sindicatura of Guasave city.
+It has an area of 960.24 ha, representing 27.71% of the total area of Guasave Municipality.
+It is the second-largest sindicatura in the municipality; the largest is the Central Sindicatura of Guasave.

-Juan José Ríos sindicatura is divided into Bachoco and Ejido Campo 38 comisarías.
+Juan José Ríos sindicatura is divided into the Bachoco and Ejido Campo 38 comisarías.

 Municipality

 Since a long time ago, Juan José Ríos inhabitants have requested many times of the Sinaloa Government, to create Juan José Ríos Municipality.